OUR PEOPLE

 Dr. Yolanda Waters is a marine scientist and climate communications researcher passionate about creating a climate movement as diverse as our oceans.
 Yolanda’s journey began on the Great Barrier Reef where her work as a dive instructor inspired her to empower ocean communities to take climate action.
 Her research explores how human connections with the ocean and nature can inspire climate engagement, combining environmental psychology with evidence-based communication strategies.
 A sought-after public speaker, Yolanda has delivered over 100 invited talks, from grassroots workshops to international conferences, and is a trusted media spokesperson, frequently featured on outlets such as the ABC News, Channel 9 and Channel 7.
 Her work spans academia, advocacy, industry, and government, and she has designed and delivered climate communication programs for organisations such as the Great Barrier Reef Foundation and Women’s Environmental Leadership Australia.
 A global ocean leader, Yolanda serves as a Youth Ambassador for Ocean Uprise and Young Ocean Leader with the Sustainable Ocean Alliance.
 Yolanda is also the founder and CEO of Divers for Climate, a non-profit organisation that aims to mobilise the global dive community towards stronger climate action, and a research fellow at the University of Queensland.

-Director of Operations & Africa Partnerships
+Director of Operations & International Partnerships

 Oluwayemisi, or Yemi for short, has a background in business and operations management in the health and social impact sector.
 As a qualified Pharmacists, Yemi is a detail-oriented leader who approaches her work with a highly analytical and evidence based approach.
 This mindset led her to become concerned about the connection between human health and climate change.
 This led her to work for an international consultancy group where she worked on the project management and business operations side of projects for Greenpeace, Rights and Resources Initiative as well as other innovative change-makers.
 Leaning into growing her strategy skills Yemi's role has been recently expanded to cover scoping for potential partnerships in the African region.
 Yemi holds qualifications in Pharmacy from Obafemi Awolowo University and in Administration and Management from University of Cape Town, South Africa.
 Yemi is based in Lagos.